coop-deluxe/sm64coopdx/docs/lua/functions-4.md

 ## [common_landing_action](#common_landing_action)

 ### Description
-Applies movement upon landing from a jump or fall. - Adjusts velocity based on slope or friction - Checks for transitions like sliding or hitting a wall - Handles small dust particles if moving fast
+Applies movement upon landing from a jump or fall.
+Adjusts velocity based on slope or friction, checks for transitions like sliding or hitting a wall, handles small dust particles if moving fast

 ### Lua Example
 `local integerValue = common_landing_action(m, animation, airAction)`